the-tobias-project/tobias/inputs/README.md

+# HOW TO
-Creating the (ExAC x ClinVar) collapsed flat-file on the Stanford SCG cluster.
+Here, we describe the process by which the (ExAC x ClinVar) collapsed flat-file was created on the Stanford SCG cluster.
+YMMV.

-Start by downloading the ExAC and ClinVar repos (GRCh37) from: ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/archive/2016/ ftp://ftp.broadinstitute.org/pub/ExAC_release/release0.3.1/ respectively
+1. Start by downloading the ExAC and ClinVar repos (GRCh37) from:
+--* ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/archive/2016/
+--* ftp://ftp.broadinstitute.org/pub/ExAC_release/release0.3.1/
+respectively

-Then, unzip them
+2. Then, unzip them

-Then, load libraries
+3. Then, load libraries
-module load tabix/0.2.6
-module load samtools/1.3.1
-module loadbcftools/1.3.1
+-- `module load tabix/0.2.6`
+-- `module load samtools/1.3.1`
+-- `module loadbcftools/1.3.1`

 Then, after installing samtools: bgzip clinvar_[date].vcf